skymethod/spc/README.md

 #### Does this mean these numbers will be public? ####

 Not in the sense that anyone can see them by default, that should remain the choice of the podcaster.
-Although the api endpoint is public in the http sense, keystrings should be unguessable and long enough to combat enumeration attacks.
+Although the api endpoint is public in the HTTP sense, keystrings should be unguessable and long enough to combat enumeration attacks.
 This is similar to how "private feeds" are implemented today.
 Once the spc url is received by the podcaster, they are free to share it with other services used for stats aggregation and display.

 #### Where will this standard live once adopted? ####